smostovoy/active_model_presenter/README.md

  end
 ```

-Views for show/index are same as default ones.
+Views for show/index are same as default ones, but it can access only defined attributes.
 ```html
  # /app/views/posts/show.html.erb